The Blerta family, October 1971, Bruno at far right.

 Tony Littlejohn left the troupe at this point.
 They were about to head off again up the North Island.
 Don Burke also decided to stay behind and Kemp indicated he would be leaving shortly.
 The bus made it all the way to Kaitaia, the band receiving mixed receptions along the way.
 News reached them that "Dance Around The World" was a recording success, so they headed straight back to Wellington.

 In May 1972 "Dance Around The World" peaked at number 13 on the National Charts.
 With its success HMV naturally wanted a follow-up single, but Blerta were without available musicians or a suitable original composition.
 A lead guitarist was needed, so Bruno organised Chaz Burke-Kennedy, who Bruno had played with in Fresh Air.
 The composition they chose was a song Bruno and Corben put together called "Aunty Ada".
 It was one of the weirdest singles ever released by a major New Zealand company.
-The flip-side was written and sung by Bruno and called "Everybody Has Their Way".
+The flip-side was written and sung by Bruno and called "Everybody Has Their Day".
 This song had previously been recorded by Quincy Conserve while Bruno had been with them.
 When the single was released in July, it disappeared without a trace.
-A third single released in November 1972 suffered a similar fate.
+A third single released on Harvest, another label in the HMV/EMI stable, in November 1972, suffered a similar fate.
 It was a Geoff Murphy composition called "Hullo Hullo" with Bruno on lead vocals.
 It was backed with "Blerta Jam and Pudding".
 Again the single was ignored by radio and failed to sell.

 In November 1972, EMI promoted a concert at the James Hay Theatre in Christchurch.
 Blerta performed there along with Lutha, Quincy Conserve and Desna Sisarich.
 The event was recorded and released early in 1973 as an album called "Live".
-Blerta contributed three tracks to the album.
+Blerta contributed three tracks to the album, "Hullo Hullo", "Captain Shit" and "Dance All Around The World".

 North Island Tour Line-Up Changes: